Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Numerical Simulation

-For numerical integration, the LLE Eq.~\eqref{eq:LLE} and the NLSE Eq.~\eqref{eq:nlse} were solved using the split-step Fourier method~\cite{argwal}, while the reduced model Eqs.~\eqref{eq:EOMs} was integrated via a fourth-order Runge--Kutta scheme.
-Unless explicitly stated, the numerical simulations described below use the Ikeda map to model a passive cavity without added noise.
-The parameters used closely match the experimental system: $\beta_2\,=\,-23\,\mathrm{ps}^2\mathrm{km}^{-1}$, $\gamma\,=\,1.3\,\mathrm{W}^{-1}\mathrm{km}^{-1}$, $L\,=\,50\,\mathrm{m}$, $\theta_{\mathrm{in}}\,=\,10\,\%$.
 We note that in the experimental setup (see Section~\ref{sec:EXP_setup}), a low-gain amplifier is inserted in the cavity.
 This reduces the effective loss to mimic a low-loss cavity, which lowers the required driving power to sustain the cavity solitons.
 However, as a result of the small gain saturation by the background, the effective roundtrip loss $\Lambda_{\e}$ of the active cavity depends on the cavity detuning~\cite{Englebert2021}.
 Numerical simulations show that, for detunings $\delta \gtrsim 0.5~\mathrm{rad}$, this effective loss remains approximately constant, allowing the active cavity to be mapped onto an equivalent passive cavity with fixed roundtrip loss.
 Throughout our simulations, we use a total cavity loss of $\Lambda\,=\,0.03$ (dropping the subscript ${e}$ to denote the passive cavity approximation).
 The corresponding field transmission $\sqrt{1-\Lambda}$ enters the Ikeda-map boundary condition in Eq.~\eqref{eq:bd}.
 Other parameters, such as input power $P_{\mathrm{in}}$, cavity detuning $\delta$, and the number of neurons $N$, are specified for each task.